 Adding an Egress Cover to a Window Well

 Although an egress cover is not required for a well, it does add an extra safety feature.
 The cover must provide the same amount of 5.7 square feet in clearance with an opening a minimum of 20-inches wide.
-Most important, the well cover must be easy to open so that any child or adult can release the cover without a key or tool.
+Most importantly, the well cover must be easy to open so that any child or adult can release the cover without a key or tool.

 As long as the egress cover fulfills all of these requirements, it is legal to install it over an egress window well.
 Certainly, it provides a valuable safety feature in preventing someone from falling into the well.